Live

 Here’s something I learned from tracking my own data: my memory systematically distorts my mental health history.

 The way it works is called the peak-end rule.
-When you recall a period of time, you don’t remember the average — you remember the worst moment and the most recent moment, and your brain kind of averages those.
+When you recall a period of time, you don’t remember the average.
+You remember the worst moment and the most recent moment, and your brain kind of averages those.
 So if the last two days before your appointment were okay, you’ll report the whole period as “mostly fine,” even if there was a significant dip in the middle.

 I’ve caught myself doing this.
 I’ll tell my doctor “things have been pretty stable” and then go home and look at my data and see a clear mood dip that I somehow didn’t mention.
 Not because I was hiding it.
 I just genuinely didn’t remember it accurately.